luamfb/intro_x86-64/README.md

 of the C library; glibc will do (once again, you probably have it). gcc isn't strictly needed, but it makes it easier to link such code.

+### Human Requirements

+I expect you to have a solid understanding of the basic programming language
+concepts: branches, loops, functions, arrays etc. If you're still struggling with these, come back later.
+I do *not* expect you to know C - however, some things are explained in terms of how they would look like in C, and some C functions are used in the code, so you may have to look these things up if you don't know them already.

 ### Assembling and linking

 Assembling with `nasm`: